-On August 20, 2014, United States Department of Transportation (USDOT) Transportation Infrastructure Finance and Innovation Act (TIFIA) credit assistance program executed a loan with MWAA, not to exceed \$1.278,000,000 billion to assist in financing its share.
-The TIFIA Loan with Loudoun County for up to \$195 million closed on December 9, 2014 and the TIFIA Loan with Fairfax County for up to \$403 million closed on December 17, 2014.
-The US Department of Transportation has provided \$1.876 billion in TIFIA Loans to support the construction of Phase 2.
+On August 20, 2014, United States Department of Transportation (USDOT) Transportation Infrastructure Finance and Innovation Act (TIFIA) credit assistance program executed a loan with MWAA, not to exceed \$1.278 billion to assist in financing its share.
+USDOT executed a TIFIA Loan with Loudoun County for up to \$195 million, which closed on December 9, 2014.
+The TIFIA Loan executed with Fairfax County is for up to \$403 million, and it closed on December 17, 2014.
+The three TIFIA loans total \$1.876 billion in to support the construction of Phase 2.
 As of August 2014, this represents the largest TIFIA assistance for a single project in the program's history.

-MWAA submitted a Recovery Plan on August 11, 2016 which reflected the 13-month delay to the Project.
+Because the Project was delayed 13 months due to stormwater management changes, MWAA submitted a Recovery Plan on August 11, 2016 which reflected the 13-month delay to the Project.
 The Recovery Plan was accepted by FTA on October 3, 2016.
 MWAA submitted their 2017 TIFIA Financial Plan and associated Revised Financial Model of the Project on March 30, 2017.
 The 2018 TIFIA Financial Plan was submitted on March 30, 2018.
 The 2019 TIFIA Financial Plan was submitted on March 29, 2019.

-MWAA submitted a Recovery Plan for the Project on June 27, 2019 which is under review.
+Due to further delays to the Project's completion, MWAA submitted a Recovery Plan for the Project on June 27, 2019 which approved by FTA on August 20, 2019